AVasK/CPP-Range/README.md

 # CPP-Range
 ## That cool range syntax from Python now in C++
+<!> Unfortunately, doesn't fix other bunch of
+C++ syntax oddities...

 Remember when you wrote a simple range-for in Python and said:
 "Wow, why cannot C++ have this?"